dokku/dokku/docs/advanced-usage/deployment-tasks.md

 Please keep the above in mind when utilizing deployment tasks.

+!!! info
-> To execute commands on the host during a release phase, see the [plugin creation documentation](/docs/development/plugin-creation.md) docs for more information on building your own custom plugin.
+    To execute commands on the host during a release phase, see the [plugin creation documentation](/development/plugin-creation) docs for more information on building your own custom plugin.

 ## `app.json` deployment tasks